Sunday May 06, 2007

 Bush's unpopularity may also be casting a dark shadow over Republican chances for keeping the White House in 2008.
 Democratic front-runners lead potential Republican contenders in head-to-head match-ups across the board, the poll suggests.

 Illinois Sen. Barack Obama fares best against the lead Republicans so far in the race.
-Obama bested Republican front-runner and former New York Mayor Rudolph Giuliani by 50 percent to 43 percent among registered voters who responded to the poll.
+Obama bested Republican front-runner and former New York Mayor Rudolph Giuliani by 50

 |Liveleak on Facebook|